-To configure the scope of a library
+Configure the scope of a library

-- For each added file or a folder, from the Library list, select the library which you are configuring.
+For each added file or a folder, from the Library list, select the library which you are configuring.

 Example: Configuring the scope for HTML and Node.js Core libraries

-- Clear the Enabled checkboxes next to HTML and Node.js Core items.
+Clear the Enabled checkboxes next to HTML and Node.js Core items.

-- To configure the scope for the HTML library, click , select the folders with the client-side code, and then choose HTML from the Library drop-down list.
+To configure the scope for the HTML library, click , select the folders with the client-side code, and then choose HTML from the Library list.

-- To configure the scope for the Node.js Core library, click again, select the folders with the server-side code, and choose Node.js Core from the Libraries drop-down list.
+To configure the scope for the Node.js Core library, click again, select the folders with the server-side code, and choose Node.js Core from the Libraries list.

 Configuring a library added via a CDN link

-.js file is referenced through a CDN link, it is available for the runtime but is invisible for PhpStorm.
+When a library .js file is referenced through a CDN link, it is available for the runtime but is invisible for PhpStorm.
 To add the objects from such library .js file to completion lists, download the file and configure it as an external library.

-To download a library
+Download a library

-Optionally By default, PhpStorm marks the downloaded library as Global, which means that you can enable and re-use it in any other PhpStorm project.
+By default, PhpStorm marks the downloaded library as Global, which means that you can enable and re-use it in any other PhpStorm project.
 To change this default setting, select the downloaded library in the list, click Edit, and choose Project in the Edit Library dialog that opens.

 Download the required framework file.

 By default, the library is Global, which means that you can attach it to any other project.
 To suppress re-using a library, choose Project in the New Library dialog.

-- By default, the library is enabled in the scope of the whole current project.
+By default, the library is enabled in the scope of the whole current project.
 You can change this default setting as described in Configuring the scope of a library.

-- In the Documentation URLs area, specify the path to the official documentation of the library or framework.
+In the Documentation URLs area, specify the path to the official documentation of the library or framework.
 PhpStorm will open this URL when you press Shift+F1 on a symbol from this library.

 Viewing the libraries associated with a file

-- Open the file in the editor or select it in the Project view and click on the Status bar.
-PhpStorm opens a pop-up window that lists the libraries associated with the current file.
+Open the file in the editor or select it in the Project view and click on the Status bar.
+PhpStorm opens a popup that lists the libraries associated with the current file.
 To change the list, click the Libraries in scope links and edit the scope settings in the Manage Scope dialog that opens.

-To remove the current file from a library's scope, clear the tick next to this library.
+To remove the current file from a library's scope, clear the checkbox next to this library.

-- To associate a library with the current file, set a tick next to this library.
+To associate a library with the current file, select the checkbox next to this library.

 Deleting a library